keanucornellwilderIT/Azure-Helpdesk-Active-Directory-Lab/README.md

 ### Scenario 1 - Domain Join Troubleshooting

 #### Problem
-`edavis` was unable to access the `helpdesklab.local` domain on `client-1` because the client machine could not successfully communicate with the Domain Controller.
+`client-1` was unable to communicate with the `helpdesklab.local` domain because the workstation was configured with an incorrect DNS server instead of the internal DNS service hosted on `dc-1`.
+As a result, `edavis` could not authenticate properly, access internal resources, or communicate with domain services across the environment.
 #### Troubleshooting
 - Verified DNS configuration on `client-1`
 - Tested network connectivity between `client-1` and `dc-1`